ksmin23/my-aws-cdk-examples/msk-serverless/README.md

 ![msk-serverless-arch](./msk-serverless-arch.svg)

-This is a blank project for CDK development with Python.
+This is a MSK Serverless project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.